Nick Jackson (American football): Iowa

 Jackson transferred to play for the Iowa Hawkeyes to finish out his career.
 In week 2 of the 2023 season, versus Iowa State, he totaled nine tackles in a win.
 In week 5, Jackson was named the Big Ten Conference co-defensive player of the week in a 26-16 win over Michigan State.
 For his performance on the 2023 season, he was named third-team all-Big Ten.

 Professional career

 On May 12, 2025, after going unselected in the 2025 NFL draft, Jackson signed with the Tampa Bay Buccaneers as an undrafted free agent.
-He was waived on August 26 as part of final roster cuts And re-signed to the practice squad the next day.
+He was waived on August 26 as part of final roster cuts and subsequently re-signed to the practice squad the next day.
+Jackson was promoted to the active roster on December 9.
+He was waived on December 19 and re-signed to the practice squad.
+On January 8, 2026, Jackson signed a reserve/futures contract with Tampa Bay.

+On August 30, 2026, Jackson was waived by the Buccaneers.